Policies & Procedures

 REGISTRATION

 Registration for returning students, their siblings, and members of St. Andrew’s Presbyterian begins in the middle of January for September enrollment.
 All student accounts must be current, with no past due amount, for registration to be accepted.
-The first full week of February, the remaining openings are offered to the community at large.
+In February, remaining openings are offered to the community at large.
 Classes are filled on a first come/first served basis.
-A Registration Form must be completed and returned with the registration fee to secure a place for a child.
+A Registration Form must be completed and returned to the director with the registration fee to secure a place for a child.
 This fee is non-refundable.

 SPECIAL NEEDS